kul-sudo/eportal/README.md

 `e` in `eportal` stands for `evolution`, so eportal is an evolution portal where you can create your own configurable worlds.

 ## Plants
-Plants (the green triangles) spawn in different places and eventually die.
-They're food for the bodies.
+Plants spawn in different places and eventually die.
+They serve as food for the bodies.
+The plants are split into green and yellow: grass and bananas.
+Bananas give more energy than grass.

 ## Bodies
 Bodies are split into types.
 Each type has a unique color.